Associate Professor, Department of Physiology and Cell Biology

 Dr. Renden obtained his Ph.D. in Neuroscience from the University of Utah in 2003 studying synaptic transmission at Drosophila neuromuscular junction.
 During his post-doc work at the Vollum Institute in Portland, he switched to mammalian brain slice preperation investigating synaptic transmission and vesicle reclyling of the calyx Held.

 Dr. Renden then continued his studies of the calyx in Heidelberg, Germany before being recruited to UCB, a pharmaceutical company in Belgium, to research drug targets for neurological diseases.
-In 2011, he relocated to the University of Nevada, Reno and is now an assistant professor of Physiology and Cell Biology.
+In 2011, he relocated to the University of Nevada, Reno and is now an associate professor of Physiology and Cell Biology.

 Post-Doctoral Scholar

-Sarpras received his Ph.D. in Chemical Engineering from India Institute of Technology ( Hyderbad) in 2019.
-HI sexperience imaging neuronal cell cultures and 3D printed microfluidics will be a useful addition of expertise to the lab.
+Sarpras received his Ph.D. in Chemical Engineering from India Institute of Technology (Hyderbad) in 2019.
+His experience imaging neuronal cell cultures and 3D printed microfluidics will be a useful addition of expertise to the lab.

 Research Scientist